darkoverlordofdata/bada-bing/readme.md

     Originally intended to be cross-platform, but in Windows10 this is now a native option, so it's not needed.

+### work in progress

+    todo:
+    clean cache so it only keeps the last N days finish gui

+    Why is CMakeLists.txt empty?
+I use https://github.com/prozum/meson-cmake-wrapper for compatability with VSCode using the CMakeTools extension.

+    I'm a complete noob when it comes to the po & debian folders.
+They may be set up wrong.

 ### icon